adap/flower/doc/source/how-to-run-simulations.rst

 *   not aware of the total VRAM available on the GPUs.
 This means that if you set :code:`num_gpus=0.5` and you have two GPUs in your system with different (e.g. 32GB and 8GB) VRAM amounts, they both would run 2 clients concurrently.
 *   not aware of other unrelated (i.e. not created by the VCE) workloads are running on the GPU.
 Two takeaways from this are:

-    *    Your Flower server might need a GPU to evaluate the `global model` after aggregation (only if you make use of the `evaluate method <implementing-strategies.html#the-evaluate-method>`_)
+    *    Your Flower server might need a GPU to evaluate the `global model` after aggregation (by instance when making use of the `evaluate method <how-to-implement-strategies.html#the-evaluate-method>`_)
     *    If you want to run several independent Flower simulations on the same machine you need to mask-out your GPUs with :code:`CUDA_VISIBLE_DEVICES="<GPU_IDs>"` when launching your experiment.